 Step 1 - Preheat and prep

-Preheat the oven to 170°C/340F.
-Grease and line a regular-sized loaf tin with baking paper that has overhangs allowing for easy removal of the cake once baked.
+with baking paper or parchment paper that has overhangs allowing for easy removal of the cake once baked.

 Step 2 - Bloom the cocoa powder